-1. The new zoo is fun for children.

-- 3. The precious, delicate earth is being destroyed by global-warming. - 4.
+- 1. The new zoo is fun for children. - 2.
+Louise energetically ran towards the fridge. - 3.
+The precious, delicate earth is being destroyed by global-warming. - 4.
 We swam lazily around the lake before doing some sunbathing on the shore.